 How has your life changed since you started influencing?

 The summer going into my junior year, I actually interned in LA for a baby food company called Yumi.
 I was on their social media team, and that’s when I really began to understand the power of social media influencing.
 I went from just influencing to doing strategic digital marketing with this gym called Fithouse.
 I presented six NYU girls who had an authentic online community, and introduced them to Fithouse.
-They loved it so much they began posting and telling their friends, which resulted in Fithouse doing events with a couple sororities.
+They loved it so much they began posting and telling their friends, which resulted in Fithouse doing events with a couple of sororities.
 I managed to see this “ripple-effect” on social media where, if more girls posted, then more people ended up showing up because they’re influenced by them.
 So I ended up doing that for a couple more brands.
 I ended up being an influencer who was able to see it from the other side as well.

 Adding on to that, do you think that a social media presence is vital for brands trying to market themselves?